Visit Us for Fast, Accurate Glaucoma Diagnosis and Treatment

 The exception to this is acute angle-closure glaucoma, which can be marked by sudden blurry vision, halos around lights, significant eye pain, nausea, and vomiting.
 If you are experiencing these symptoms, visit us (or an emergency room) as soon as possible.

 During a comprehensive eye exam we will use a device called a tonometer to measure your intraocular pressure (IOP).
-We will numb your eye using eye drops and place a probe gently against your eye (don’t worry, you won’t feel this).

 Your IOP should normally be below 21mmHg.
 Measurements higher than 21mmHg suggest a potential for glaucoma and will require further testing.